msgem0523/aswegrow/README.md

-# aswegrow
+# As We Grow 🌱

-A community-focused app that empowers families to plant roots together --- through registration, growth tracking, and shared memories.
+A community-based app that empowers families to plant roots together through shared events, registration, and growth tracking.

+**“We plant together.
+We grow together.”** 💚